 Where to Fish

-Below we’ll tell you a bit about fishing in the Sacramento River first, then fishing spots in Sacramento County, then finishing with Yolo County.
+Below, we’ll tell you a bit about fishing in the Sacramento River and its delta with the San Joaquin first, then fishing spots in Sacramento County, then finishing with Yolo County.

 Sacramento River Fishing